 9. Can you claim the Spouse Contribution Offset?

-From 1 July 2017 the tax offset for making a spouse contribution for your spouse is available where your spouse earns less than $40,000 for the 2017-2018 and later years.
+A tax offset may be available where you make a spouse contribution for your spouse and they earn less than $40,000 during the financial year.
 The maximum offset is available where you make at least a $3,000 spouse contribution and your spouse’s income does not exceed $37,000, and is tapered in the range $37,000 to $40,000.